Anacostia Waterfront Corporation: Southwest waterfront

-A second major initiative was the Southwest waterfront development — a mile-long section of land bordered by between the 12th Street SW, M Street SW, Maine Avenue SW, and the Anacostia River.
+A second major initiative was the Southwest waterfront development — a mile-long tract bordered by 12th Street SW, M Street SW, Maine Avenue SW, and the Anacostia River.
 The proposed development was the first revitalization effort in the area since the mid-1960s.
 But the property was controlled by the National Capital Revitalization Corporation (NCRC), another quasi-government corporation established by the D.C. government.
 In February 2006, the NCRC agreed to give the waterfront property to the AWC in exchange for $25 million, $24.5 million in city-owned land, and the right to develop three other large city-owned parcels of land.

 The AWC asked for proposals that included "cultural space" (such as a museum, musical performance space, or theatre), a hotel, office space, parking, residential housing, and retail space.
 Seventeen companies responded with proposals.
 Five were chosen in June 2006 by the AWC to submit more detailed proposals, and two selected to submit final proposals two months later.
 PN Hoffman/Struever Bros.
 Eccles & Rouse was chosen in September 2006 to be the lead developer.
-But the development proposals were stalled because, two years after AWC and NRCR agreed to the land swap, the transaction had still not been formalized.
+But the development proposals were stalled because the transaction had still not been formalized two years after AWC and NRCR agreed to the land swap.
 The D.C.
 City Council attempted to pass legislation in November 2006 to force the land swap through, and the AWC offered to buy out leaseholders for $20 million to encourage NCRC to turn over the land.
 The transfer finally occurred in mid-February 2007.